 action, through stands by local organisations who present engagement opportunities for students

 3. Support of school and individual projects and evaluation: Together with its partner organisations, especially Boost Your School, we further encourages students to continue their engagement.

 Teachers are invited to participate in an interactive workshop designed to discover the innovative methods of education for sustainable development.
 They get the chance to brainstorm and share their ideas with colleagues as well as with representatives of local NGOs and organisations.
 Once the event is over, they are supported in creating concrete sustainable initiatives or projects for their classes if they wish.

-STEP into action has successfully taken place since 2011.
-The results of the first edition (Basel 2011) were already concluding: 3 months after the event, 90% of the participants had changed their daily habits and 15.5% started to volunteer for an existing organisation or had started their own project.
+step into action has successfully taken place since 2011 and already 4’691 students participating in five years !
+The results of the last edition (Geneva 2016) were always concluding : 97% of the participants want to change their daily habits and 80% would like to become volunteer for an existing organisation or had started their own project.